 This feedback, along with our responses to it, are included in an Engagement Report (PDF, 1.50Mb).

-Roads and Maritime Services is proposing to add a dedicated left turn lane on Stoney Creek Road (eastbound) into Kingsgrove Road between Croydon Road and Kingsgrove Road.
+Transport is proposing to add a dedicated left turn lane on Stoney Creek Road (eastbound) into Kingsgrove Road between Croydon Road and Kingsgrove Road.
 The planned intersection improvements would reduce delays for bus customers and motorists for this busy and congested intersection.

 The intersection is along a key bus route between Hurstville and Macquarie Park (410 bus service).
 The 490 and 492 bus services also travel through this intersection.
 Currently about 40 buses travel through the intersection every hour during the peak period.
 There are also more than 3,400 vehicles that travel through the intersection every hour during peak periods.

 The proposed improvements to the intersection aim to minimise delays and improve bus travel reliability through the intersection and include:

 - A new dedicated left turn lane from Stoney Creek Road (eastbound) into Kingsgrove Road

 - Property adjustment and acquisition along Stoney Creek Road and Kingsgrove Road adjacent to the Kingsgrove High School

 - Removal of about 30 trees and shrubs from within the Kingsgrove High School

 - Relocation of underground utilities